Azruim/rpg-characters/README.md

 ## Install

 This is an IntelliJ IDEA Java project with the source code only.
-You can clone this repository and open the project in an IDE of your choice or alternatively run it in the console.
+Install JDK 17 and you can then clone this repository and open the project in an IDE of your choice or alternatively run it in a terminal.
 The project has also JUnit5 test methods to test main functionalities.

 ## Usage

 This application was never ment for any practical use.
 The main functionalities can be found in the JUnit5 tests.
-You can also create characters in the main class to test out different character and item combinations and print out character sheets.
+You can also characters on your own in the main class to test out different character and item combinations and print out character sheets.

 ## Maintainers